-What's matters most to you as a community group?
+What matters most to you as a community group?

-Values are the things that are important to us as individuals and as members of groups such as local clubs, youth groups, women's groups, sports clubs, volunteer groups.
+Values are the things that are important to us as individuals and as members of groups such as local clubs, youth groups, women's groups, sports clubs and volunteer groups.

 World Values Day challenges us to think about our most important values and to act on them.
-Our focus this year is on RECONNECTING with ourselves and with the world around us by putting our values into action.
+Our focus this year is on Values for Community.

-By putting them into action each and every day we can change ourselves, the groups we belong to and the whole world for the better.
+By putting our values into action in a way that helps to strengthen the community or communities which our group is connected to, we can change ourselves, our communities, and the whole world for the better.